 Which Voice Wins?

-As such, it does you no good to listen to any of the voices that argue about where your time is better spent.
-When you know you’re about to hit on a busy period, devote yourself more fully to your self-care activities.
-Preserve the time on your calendar like you’d preserve your child’s doctor’s appointment.
+When you know you’re about to hit a busy period, devote yourself more fully to your rest and self-care activities.
+Preserve the time on your calendar as if it were your child’s doctor’s appointment.
 Honor this time as you would helping a family member in need.

 The Importance of Doubling-Down

-If the voice that’s encouraging you to spend your self-care time in other ways is strong and no you cannot seem to recognize it as something you should ignore (because hey, we all get caught up in our self-talk from time to time), here are N reasons why being more committed to your self-care activities will help you during this busy time:
+If the voice that’s encouraging you to spend your self-care time in other ways is strong and you can’t seem to recognize it as something you should ignore (because hey, we all get caught up in our self-talk from time to time), here are 4 reasons why being more committed to yourself will help you:

-- Maintain or build your stress resilience–hopefully I don’t need to reiterate all the negative health consequences of chronic stress!
+- You’ll maintain or build your stress resilience.
+Hopefully I don’t need to reiterate all the negative health consequences of chronic stress!
 However, one of the unique side-effects of feeling stressed is that we can perceive that time as moving faster than it actually is!
-(Another blog on this fascinating topic soon.)
 Feel like there isn’t enough time in a day?
-Induce a relaxation response and more time may appear to magically open up!
+Induce the relaxation response, and the “more time” you crave may seem to magically appear!

-- Encourage refreshing sleep–it’s easier to fall and stay asleep when you have downshifted your energy at some point throughout the day.
-You need your sleep to be efficient so that you can be sharp during the day.
+- You’ll encourage refreshing sleep.
+It’s easier to fall and stay asleep when you have downshifted your energy at some point throughout the day.
+You need your sleep to be efficient so that you have energy to be productive during the day.

-- Allow your body to recover from increased or decreased physical activity–When we’re busy, we’re typically less mindful about how we’re holding or using our bodies.
-Traveling often requires sitting in closed quarters; in working long hours at the computer, we’re more likely to forget our posture; preparing for a move often requires unusual feats of strength with packing and shifting boxes, etc. If you suffer from a chronic illness or injury, self-care can be the difference between a flare up (or not), as well as the intensity and duration of it.
+- Your body may recover better from increased (or decreased) physical activity.
+When we’re busy, we’re typically less mindful about how we’re holding or using our bodies.
+Traveling requires sitting in closed quarters; in working long hours at the computer, we’re likely to forget our posture; preparing for a move can require unusual feats of strength with boxes, etc. If you suffer from a chronic illness or injury, self-care can mean the difference between a flare up (or not), as well as the intensity and duration of it.

-- Maintain mental clarity & make better decisions–Without self-care, busy times tend to leave us feeling scattered, panicked, pulled in 50 different directions at once.
-In busy times, we’re often making many decisions throughout the day, and we may not have the time we’d like to properly think them through.
-From choosing what to eat for dinner to negotiating terms in a contract, you want to be operating from a mind that’s both alert and calm!
+- Maintain mental clarity & make better decisions.
+Without adequate rest breaks, busy times leave us feeling scattered, panicked, pulled in 50 different directions at once.
+We’re often making many more decisions than usual, and we may not have the time we’d like to properly think them through.
+From choosing what to eat for dinner to negotiating contract terms, you want have a calm AND alert mind!